HA-Transformer/MAT/README.md

 # HA-Transformer

-The implementation of hybrid attentive Transformer (HAT).
+The implementation of multi-branch attentive Transformer (MAT).
 The implementation is based on [fairseq](https://github.com/pytorch/fairseq).

 ## Model Training